approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 #### Export the API ID to the Environment

-Several commands will need to use the API ID, therefore we will export it to an environment variable.
+Several commands will need to use the API ID and so we also export that to an environment variable.

 ```bash
 export AWS_HTTP_API_ID=hd90tf50jj